-2. In cases where participants are taken to an emergency room because of a non-routine incident, standard operating procedure designates that Israel Pilgrimage Central Staff communicates information either directly to parents (as per their judgment) or via the New York staff in the following manner:

-A. Once a diagnosis and/or treatment is determined, parents are contacted directly by either the USY Pilgrimage Office in Israel or New York.
-In a case where a participant must be taken to the hospital, the policy is to wait for a diagnosis by the treating physician before notifying New York Central Staff and/or parents, so as not to unnecessarily alarm parents until all the information is available
+- 2. In cases where participants are taken to an emergency room because of a non-routine incident, standard operating procedure designates that USY International Office communicates information either directly to parents (as per their judgment) or via the international staff in the following manner: - A. Once a diagnosis and/or treatment is determined, parents are contacted directly by either the USY Office in Israel or New York.
+In a case where a participant must be taken to the hospital, the policy is to wait for a diagnosis by the treating physician before notifying USY's International Staff and/or parents, so as not to unnecessarily alarm parents until all the information is available

-B. In cases where, after a reasonable amount of time, a diagnosis or treatment has not been found, parents will be notified, either by the Israel or New York staff that their child is in the hospital undergoing testing.

-3. In the event of a major emergency, a member of the USY Pilgrimage staff in Israel and/or New York will contact parents directly.
-We do our best to call as quickly as possible parents.
+- B. In cases where, after a reasonable amount of time, a diagnosis or treatment has not been found, parents will be notified, either by the Israel or New York staff that their child is in the hospital undergoing testing. - 3.
+In the event of a major emergency, a member of the USY Summer Experience staff in Israel and/or New York will contact parents directly.
+We do our best to call as quickly as possible

+PLEASE NOTE: At no time are USY Summer Experience group staff permitted to speak directly with parents.
 In addition, USY cannot be held responsible for the relay of inaccurate information if parents are notified in an unofficial manner, i.e. by their child calling them directly.